sudhsudhi/ncRNA_of_scRNA/README.md

 ```

-Input files:
+*Input files:*
-'path/to/bam_file/bam_file.bam' and 'path/to/bai_file/bai_file.bai' are the paths to where the bam and bai files that you want to analyse are stored.
+Replace 'path/to/bam_file/bam_file.bam' and 'path/to/bai_file/bai_file.bai' with the paths to where the bam and bai files that you want to analyse are stored.

+*Output files:*
+The program generates four output files(a bed file of ncos-ncRNA (NOvel Cell-type Specific ncRNA) location in the genome, two csv files which stores the counts matrixes(one of genes and one of non-genes) and a pdf file that shows analytics).
+Replace 'path/to/csv_file/csv_file.csv', 'path/to/csv_file/csv_nocs_file.csv', 'path/to/pdf_file/pdf_file.pdf', 'path/to/pdf_file/bed_file.bed' with the paths to where you want these files to be generated at.(If in the current directory, just mention 'csv_file_name.csv')

+If any of the 6 paths are not mentioned the program throws an error.

+The command line option and the path to the sting can be separated either by a space or by "="( you could call the program as bam_file=/path/.. or bam_file /path/..)

 You could also run using shorter commands as:
 ```